openvinotoolkit/openvino/inference-engine/README.md

 6. While in the container:

-    1. Go to the `inference-engine` directory of the cloned `dldt` repository:
+    1. Go to the cloned `dldt` repository:

       ```bash
-      cd dldt/inference-engine
+      cd dldt
       ```

     2. Create a build folder: